Magic Mineral Broth

-A flavorful and nutritious addition to any soup or rice dish, especially for those with diminished appetites due to illness.
+Try this flavorful and nutritious addition to any soup or rice dish.

 This broth alone can keep people going, especially when they don't particularly want to eat due to illness.
 This isn't just a regular vegetable stock.
 This pot of yum is high in potassium and numerous trace minerals that are often depleted by cancer therapy.